fjvallarino/monomer/tasks.md

   - Should cascadeCtx be part of widget interface?
 Maybe it can be handled on init?
     - This could avoid rebuilding listView items when hidden/shown
   - Add support for multiline text editing
+  - Maybe offset should be in node info?
+    - Focus tracking in nested non-expanded scrolls is not possible otherwise
+    - Maybe IgnoreParentEvents could work?
   - Remove attoparsec dependency (only used in numericField to validate format)
   - Create Slider
   - Create File Selector